Cloud-Drift/clouddrift/docs/usage.rst

         coords, metadata, data, attrs_global, attrs_variables, name_dims, coord_dims
     )

-Next the ragged array object ``ra`` can be used to generate xarray and awkward datasets for further analysis and manipulations:
+Next the ragged array object ``ra`` can be used to generate xarray and awkward datasets for further analysis and processing:

 .. code-block:: python

-    # convert the RaggedArray to a xarray dataset
+    # convert to xarray dataset
     ds = ra.to_xarray()
     ds
     <xarray.Dataset> Size: 12kB